Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/connect-an-on-premises-network-to-a-microsoft-azure-virtual-network.md

 ### <a name="phase-2-create-the-cross-premises-virtual-network-in-azure"></a>Phase 2 : créer le réseau virtuel entre différents locaux dans Azure
 <a name="Phase2"></a>

-Tout d’abord, ouvrez une invite PowerShell Azure.
-Si vous n’avez pas installé Azure PowerShell, reportez-vous à l’article [Prise en main d’Azure PowerShell](/powershell/azure/get-started-azureps).
+First, open an Azure PowerShell prompt.
+If you have not installed Azure PowerShell, see [Get started with Azure PowerShell](/powershell/azure/get-started-azureps).

 Ensuite, connectez-vous à votre compte Azure avec cette commande.